haukex/github-mirroring/README.md

 1. In the remote repository, configure an access token that has the appropriate rights to push to the repository.
-(For example, on GitLab, the default configuration may be that only Maintainers are allowed to push to Protected branches.)
+(For example, on GitLab, the default configuration may be that only Maintainers are allowed to push to Protected branches, so you may need to change that.)

-2. In your GitHub repository, go to the repository settings and create a new secret in "Actions secrets and variables" which holds the token.
+2. In your GitHub repository, go to the repository settings and create a new secret in "Actions secrets and variables" which holds the token for the remote repository.

 3. Take the file `.github/workflows/github-mirror.yml` from this repository and adjust the URL so it points at the remote repository and includes the